Back to Learning Center

 Specialty tag(s): Child Custody, Parenting Schedules

-How to Achieve Successful Co-Parenting During and After Divorce
+How to Achieve Successful Co-Parenting After a Divorce

-Chandler Rice Winslow | May 18, 2022
+Chandler Rice Winslow | July 15, 2024

 The longitudinal studies of children and divorce show two important things.
-First, divorce itself does not doom your child to a life that is any less enriching or rewarding than the life of a child growing up in intact families.
+First, divorce itself does not doom your child to a life that is any less enriching or rewarding than the life of a child growing up in an intact family.
 Second, children with frequent access to both parents after a divorce fare far better than children who experience limited access to a parent or, worse yet, no access at all.
-This can be true even when the other parent is far less than an “ideal.”
+This can be true even when the other parent is far less than “ideal.”

 What harms a child is their parents’ ongoing and embroiled conflict, not only before and during a divorce but also afterward.
 When a divorce doesn’t end the fighting it was designed to escape, the child may never learn how to resolve conflict, may lack effective problem-solving skills, and may miss out on the transformative power of an apology.

-“Side by side” simply means doing the following:
+When it comes to divorce and co-parenting, “side by side” simply means doing the following:

 Popular Family Law Articles